anilmainali/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 that reduce the amount of coding.
 The less coding lines, the smaller the script's memory footprint.
 Smaller scripts allow for more Vusers to fit into available memory on load generator machines.

+PROTIP: Start transaction immediately before web request functions to avoid having data preparating time be counted in the transaction time.

 <hr />

+### Get Image by Screen Name

+LoadRunner can generate script code like this based on the text of the link (rather than the URL of the link):

+{% highlight html %}
+web.image(
+{
+name : 'Search Flights Button', alt : 'Search Flights Button', snapshot : 't3.inf'
+}
+);
+{% endhighlight %}

 ### Submit form to Sign-up